OGStudio/debug-broker/README.md

 ```

-An application may host on or more so-called debuggers.
+Applications may host one or more so-called debuggers.
 Debugger is a
 container of so-called debug pages.

 In this case, we have:

-* single debugger titled `Ex03`.
+* single debugger named `Ex03`.
-* single debug page titled `camera`.
+* single debug page named `camera`.

 Debug pages contain items to debug.